Abagrotis glenni Buckett, 1968

 Photograph copyright: Merrill A. Peterson

-Abagrotis glenni is a medium-sized (FW length 13 - 17 mm) dark brown-gray moth with light cream-colored forewing spots, black horizontal streaks at the wing base and in the cell, and a gray thorax with central brown area that flies near junipers during the late summer.
+Abagrotis glenni is a medium-sized (FW length 13 - 17 mm), dark brown-gray moth that flies near junipers during the late summer.
+It has a gray thorax with a central brown area and a forewing with light cream-colored spots and black horizontal streaks at the base and in the cell.
 The forewing ground color is slightly variable, usually dark gray-brown, but darker blackish gray or with a red-brown suffusion in some areas.
 The wing is slightly darker near the subterminal line.
 The terminal area is usually lighter gray, especially near the apex, but is luteous with dark veins in some individuals.
 A black basal dash is fused to the black-filled claviform spot to produce a long basal streak.
 The cell is filled with black outside of the spots; this black continues as a streak toward the outer margin from the reniform spot in most specimens.
 The transverse lines are only evident as double gray marks at the costa.
 The orbicular and reniform spots are filled with light yellow scales.
 The orbicular spot is absent or small, while the reniform spot is wide and ovoid in shape.
 The hindwing is dark gray with a two-toned gray and white fringe.
 The head, collar, and patagiae are gray, while the central thorax is tan to light reddish brown.
 The male antenna is filiform.

 This species is most similar to Abagrotis striata and Abagrotis mirabilis.
 It is most likely to be confused with the latter species because it is widespread in our area east of the Cascades.
 It is usually lighter colored so that the black markings dominate the wing pattern.
 The ground color of A. mirabilis is dark gray which obscures any black marks leaving the pale spots as the dominant marking in this species.
 Abagrotis striata is only found in extreme southeastern Idaho in our region, but flies with A. glenni there.
 It has a terminal area that is streaked with black, and the distinction between in color between the subterminal and terminal areas is much less than in A. glenni.
 In addition, most specimens of A. striata are redder than those of A. glenni.